-FX price discovery can often involve multiple phone calls, emails, or online platforms to log in to just to get comparative quotes from your counterparties.
-Because the market is constantly moving, price discovery requires a team of people calling, emailing and logging in simultaneously before they can collectively decide who offered the best quote.
-And this is just one stage in the long-winded process of booking and settling an FX trade.
+FX price discovery can often involve multiple phone calls, e-mails or online platforms to log in just to get comparative quotes from counterparties.
+Because the market is constantly moving, price discovery requires a team of people to collectively decide which of these counterparties can offer the best quote.